Springbank Hill, Calgary: Demographics

 According to 2006 Census of Canada, residents in this community had a median household income of $116,470 in 2005, and there were 6.7% low income residents living in the neighbourhood.
 42.6% of the population aged 15 and over were university educated.
 In 2006, 87.2% of the buildings were single detached housing, 6.0% were semi-detached, and 6.5% were row houses and apartments.
 3.4% of the housing was used for renting.

 Climate

+Springbank Hill has a semi-monsoonal humid-continental climate (Koppen: Dwb, Trewartha: Dclo) bordering a semi-monsoonal subarctic climate (Koppen: Dwc, Trewartha: Eolo).